 A Probabilistic Framework for Pairwise Comparisons

-Given a set of items \( \{1, \ldots, n\} \), each with an associated positive parameter \( \pi_i \), the probability that item \( i \) is preferred over item \( j \) is given by:
+Given items \( \{1, \dots, n\} \) with positive parameters \( \pi_i \), the probability that item \( i \) is preferred over \( j \) is:

-where \( \pi_i \) represents the "strength" or "utility" of item \( i \).
+\( \pi_i \) represents the "strength" or "utility" of item \( i \).

 Bradley & Terry (1952), Zermelo (1929)

-This means the parameters are typically constrained (e.g., \( \sum \pi_i = 1 \) or \( \pi_1 = 1 \)) for identifiability.
+Parameters are usually constrained (e.g., \( \sum \pi_i = 1 \)) for identifiability.

 Bradley & Terry (1952)